Transaction attribute overview (AC)

 Example of using transaction attributes

 An Accounts Payable administrator for LGE Corporation is processing a vendor invoice.
-The system automatically assigns a source code of AD (Vendor Invoice Distribution) to the invoice entry.
-Previously, she had attached three pre-defined originating system values to that source code: the invoice vendor number, invoice batch number, and the process level.
-As a result, the values for the vendor number, batch number and process level specified on the invoice will be transferred to Project Accounting with the invoice detail lines when she posts distributions.
+A source code automatically assigned an AD (Vendor Invoice Distribution) to the invoice entry.
+Previously, they had attached three pre-defined originating system values to that source code: the invoice vendor number, invoice batch number, and the process level.
+Therefore, the values for the vendor number, batch number and process level specified on the invoice is transferred to Project Accounting with the invoice detail lines when they posts distributions.